127th Command and Control Squadron: Cold War

-On 1 October 1973, the 184th assumed the responsibility of operating and maintaining the Smoky Hill Weapons Range at Salina, Kansas.
-With over 36,000 acres, Smoky Hill is the Air National Guard's largest weapons range.

-On 7 August 1979, the unit received its first F-4D Phantom II, and on 8 October 1979, was designated as the 184th Tactical Fighter Group, equipped with 50 F-4D's.
-In April 1982, the 184th was tasked to develop a F-4D Fighter Weapons Instructor Course to meet the needs of the Air Reserve Forces and the USAF Tactical Air Command.

-In January 1987, the 184th was tasked to activate a squadron of F-16A/B Fighting Falcon aircraft, and conduct conversion and upgrade training in the F-16.
-On 8 July 1987, the 161st Tactical Fighter Training Squadron was established as the third flying squadron at the 184th TFG.
-Formal activation ceremonies for the 161st occurred on 12 September 1987, with the unit flying 10 F-16s and conducting its first student training class.
-In August 1988, the 127th Tactical Fighter Squadron graduated its final Fighter Weapons Instructor Course Class.
-The 127th TFS converted as the second F-16 training squadron.
-The last F-4D departed from the 184th TFG on 31 March 1990.
-The 161st TFTS began converting to the F-16 C/D when the first C/D model arrived at the 184th TFG in July 1990.
+On 7 August 1979, the unit received its first F-4D Phantom II, and on 8 October 1979, was designated as the 127th Tactical Fighter Squadron.
+In August 1988, the 127th graduated its final Fighter Weapons Instructor Course Class.
+The squadron converted as the second F-16 Fighting Falcon training squadron.
+The last F-4D departed from on 31 March 1990.

 Post Cold War era

-In July 1993, the 184th Fighter Group changed gaining commands and became part of the new Air Education and Training Command.
-In July 1994, the 184th Fighter Group was designated at the 184th Bomb Wing and again became part of the Air Combat Command, flying the B-1B Lancer.
-The 184th was the first Air National Guard unit to fly bombers.
-It received its B-1Bs from the former 28th Bomb Squadron/384th Bomb Wing at McConnell.
+In July 1993, the squadron changed gaining commands and became part of the new Air Education and Training Command.
+In July 1994, the squadron was designated at the 127th Bomb Squadron and again became part of the Air Combat Command, flying the Rockwell B-1B Lancer.
+The 184th Wing was the first Air National Guard unit to fly bombers.
+It received its B-1Bs from the former 28th Bomb Squadron at McConnell.

 In order to save money, the USAF agreed to reduce its active fleet of B-1Bs from 92 to 60 aircraft.
 The first B-1B was flown to storage at AMARC on 20 August 2002.
 In total, 24 B-1Bs were consigned to storage at AMARC, with ten of these being retained in "active storage" which means that they could be quickly returned to service should circumstances dictate.
-The remaining 14 in storage at AMARC will be scavenged for spare parts to keep the remainder flying.
+The remaining 14 in storage at AMARC were scavenged for spare parts to keep the remainder flying.
 The remaining 8 aircraft to be withdrawn from service were placed on static display at various museums.
-In exchange for retiring its B-1s, the 184th was redesigned the 184th Air Refueling Wing on 16 September 2002, flying the KC-135R tanker.
-In addition to the tanker mission, the 184th also took on several new missions within the information operations mission set.
+In exchange for retiring its B-1s, the 127th was redesigned the 127th Air Refueling Squadron on 16 September 2002, flying the Boeing KC-135R tanker.